Cortana (Halo): Character design

-For years after the first game was released Taylor remained distanced from the character.
-She attended only one fan convention in six years after the release of Halo: Combat Evolved, and never saw many of the finished cutscenes with the character until a Halo 3 launch party.
-Starting with Halo 3, Taylor felt the role involved more drama and less jargon, and over time, her relationship with the character changed.
-"At first I was just excited to have a job and then I became more and more familiar, comfortable with and interested in her as she was developed," she recalled.
-"And I've sort of fallen for Cortana as far as characters go.
-She's remarkable."
-For Halo 4, Taylor performed her lines in the same room as Steve Downes, the voice of Master Chief, for the first time in the series.
-She credited the change for making the dialogue feel more authentic and real.
-She reprises her role as Cortana for the Halo television series.
+For the Halo television series' first season, Cortana was created digitally.
+Initially the character was to be portrayed by Natascha McElhone, who also plays Halsey in the series, but scheduling difficulties resulted in Jen Taylor taking on the voice acting and motion capture duties.
+The character's more human and less blue appearance met with backlash after the series trailer released.
+Producer Kiki Wolfkill explained that the decision was influenced by the need to adapt the character to a live-action environment, and for her to feel real.
+For the second season, Cortana was portrayed by a live-action actress, Christina Bennington, as the producers felt they were missing on the subtle acting nuances with a digital character.
+Taylor still voiced the role, and she and Bennington collaborated on set to make sure the performances were in sync.
+Bennington credited Taylor for making her feel welcome in such a well-known role.
+The change in appearances was left unexplained in the show.

 Promotion

-Bungie introduced the Halo series publicly in 1999 by sending the Cortana Letters, a series of cryptic email messages, to the maintainer of marathon.bungie.org, a fan site for one of Bungie's previous series, the Marathon Trilogy.
+Bungie introduced the Halo series publicly in 1999 by sending the Cortana Letters, a series of cryptic email messages, to the maintainer of marathon.bungie.org, a fan site for one of Bungie's other game series.
 The strategic use of cryptic messages in a publicity campaign was repeated in I Love Bees, a promotion for Halo 2.
 Although Bungie does not consider most of the letters to be canon, Cortana speaks many of the same lines in Halo 3.
 According to C. J. Cowan, Bungie's director of cinematics, the studio used the character here to give story clues without actually revealing the story.